Let us begin with a number that should stop every conversation in America. Yet it provokes only silence, deflection, or rehearsed outrage.

 The Man Who Told the Truth Too Early

-Moynihan’s report deserves to be read today — not because every word was perfect, but because it represents the last moment in American public life when a serious person in a position of power attempted to discuss the Black family structure honestly without being destroyed for doing so.
+Moynihan's report deserves to be read today — not because every word was perfect, but because it represents the last moment in American public life when a serious person in power attempted to discuss Black family structure honestly without being destroyed for doing so.

-He wrote that the “tangle of pathology” — his phrase, and the one used to discredit him — was rooted in:
+He wrote that the “tangle of pathology” — his phrase, and the one used to discredit him — was rooted in the following.

 - Centuries of slavery that deliberately destroyed family bonds

-- A matriarchal pattern forced by a system that systematically emasculated Black men
+- A matriarchal pattern forced by a system that systematically undercut Black men

 - Unemployment and urbanization that accelerated the breakdown